App maker Appian soars 25% on first day as a public company

 Appian has a lot of competition, including Salesforce, ServiceNow, IBM and Oracle.
 But they hope their approach makes it so that people can build applications with little coding required.
 The applications can be for PC, tablets, smartphones and wearable tech.

-It was a long time coming for the Virginia-based company which was founded in 1999, when Calkins was just 26.
+It was a long time coming for the Virginia-based company, which was founded in 1999, when Calkins was just 26.
 He said their business concept gained more transaction when apps were popularized in recent years.

 Appian’s revenue is growing.
 They reported $132.9 million last year, compared to $111.2 million in 2015 and $89 million in 2014.